Fundamental Business Concepts scope Bank reference data model.

 I believe the above diagram is easy to understand for non-technical business users.
 The methodology keeps the concept mapping within the vocabulary and structure of the underlying model.

-While this is a small exercise for education purposes, we can see how the diagram expands.
+While this is a small exercise for educational purposes, we can see how the diagram expands.
 The Monetary Amount has more defining concepts; JPMC is a Thing in many more Roles, so is the FDIC; we can add other Regulators to the picture, and so on.

 Scoping the Conceptual Data Model